avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/logging metrics jenkins.md

 # Logging Metrics of Jenkins

+***

 | Author | Created on | last updated | Document Version | **Last Updated By** |
 | ------ | ---------- | ------------ | ---------------- | ------------------- |
 | Nidhi  | 30-01-24   | 30-01-24     |  V1              | Nidhi Bhardwaj |

+***

 # Table of contents
+1. Introduction
+2. What are logging metrics
+3. Features of logging metrics
+4. Advantages of Logging Metrics
+5. Disadvanatges of logging metrics
+6. Flow chart of logging metric
+7. Best Practices
+8. Conclusion
+9. contact information
+10. References

+   ***

 # Introduction